22.11.2024

 In 1945-1947, Soviet authorities arrested, deported, and sentenced to forced-labor camps in Siberia and elsewhere the Church's Metropolitan Yosyf Slipyi and nine other Greek Catholic bishops, as well as hundreds of clergy and leading lay activists.
 In Lviv alone, 800 priests were imprisoned.
 All the above-mentioned bishops and significant numbers of clergymen died in prisons, concentration camps, internal exile, or soon after their release during the post-Stalin thaw.
 Only Metropolitan Yosyf Slipyi, after 18 years of imprisonment and persecution, was released by the intervention of John XXIII and took refuge in Rome.

 The Ukrainian Byzantine Rite Catholics continued to exist underground for decades, until 1989.
 The clergy had to give up public exercise of their priestly duties, but secretly administered Sacraments for many faithful.
 They also provided studies for those who had vocations to the Priesthood.
-Private houses and apartments were used for the Divine Liturgy and for the education of candidates to the Priesthood.
+Since all the Greek Catholic seminaries were closed by the Soviet government, private houses and apartments were used for the Divine Liturgy and for the education of candidates to the Priesthood.
 Many priests took up civilian professions and celebrated the Divine Liturgy in private.
 The identities of many priests could have been known to the militia (police) who regularly watched them, interrogated them and put fines on them, but stopped short of arrest unless their activities went beyond a small circle of people.
 New, secretly ordained priests were often treated more harshly.

 Now, one more extract from the Catholic Encyclopedia.